jdylanmaddox/VoronaGasyCodes/README.md

 ## Usage
 Users with BLAST experience should simply download the latest VoronaGasyCodes.fasta file and incorporate it into their workflows.
 Information about each specimen can be found in  METADATA.csv.

-For those with limited or no experience, here are two ways to utilize VoronaGasyCodes.
+For those with limited or no BLAST experience, here are two approaches to use VoronaGasyCodes, one via the command line interface (CLI) and the other through a graphical user interface (GUI).

 ### 1) BLAST+ in a conda environment
 Note, conda is not required but it's usually eaiser.
 See the [Conda Documentation](https://conda.io/projects/conda/en/latest/index.html) for help installing and using conda.

-The steps are simple and straightforward:

 - create a conda environment
 ```